x702-obfuscated/Classroom-Notes/6-Programming/software-development.md

 Program output is usually based on a program's input or prior state.

 A program specification defines the requirements for a program.

+## `Process Defined`
+A `process` is an instance of a program that is currently being executed.
+* a single program can have multiple processes running simultaneously.
+* process data is stored in memory during execution.

+---

+### `Services`
+A `service` is a special type of process that usually runs in the background and provides functionality to other programs, the operating system, or users.
+* services typically start when the system boots and run without user interaction.
+* they can respond to requests, perform taks, or manage system resources.

 <br>